NamelessMC/Nameless/README.md

 NamelessMC translations are kindly provided by the community.
 Currently available translations can be found [here](https://github.com/NamelessMC/Nameless/tree/v2/custom/languages).
 Please note, not all translations may be up to date.

 #### Contributing translation updates
 If you would like to assist with the NamelessMC development by providing an updated translation, please feel free to fork the repository here on GitHub and create any pull requests.
+Or, if you don't want to deal with creating a pull request, please send us a zip file and we'll add it to the repository for you.
+Just make sure you translate the [latest development version](https://github.com/NamelessMC/Nameless/archive/refs/heads/v2.zip), not the latest release or we won't be able to merge your translations!

-If you need help or want to discuss changes with fellow translators, visit the [NamelessMC Translators](https://discord.gg/7Dku3fE) discord server.
+To discuss changes with fellow translators, visit the [NamelessMC Translators](https://discord.gg/7Dku3fE) discord server.

 #### Translation credits
 Translation credits can be found within CONTRIBUTORS.md